-Position-specific duties and responsibilities for Aviation Manager personnel are contained in their office-/site-/facility-specific qualification standard and/or position description.
+Position-specific duties and responsibilities for aviation safety personnel are contained in their office-/site-/facility-specific qualification standard and/or position description.

-The collateral duty aviation manager is an individual who is primarily concerned with commercial aviation service's aircraft (charter, rented, or leased) that are at his/her location.
-Therefore, this individual is not expected to, nor do they need to, have the level of knowledge that a full-time aviation manager requires.
-The requirements for the collateral duty aviation manager are contained in Appendix B.
+The collateral duty aviation safety officer is an individual who is primarily concerned with the safety of aircraft provided by CAS operators at his/her location.
+Therefore, this individual is not expected to, nor do they need to, have the level of knowledge that a full-time aviation safety officer requires when overseeing DOE-owned aircraft.
+The requirements for the collateral duty aviation safety officer are contained in Appendix B.